slac-mission-support/ODTS-mini-Scan/Software/_Developer_Documentation.md

 First change the password when notified by the database administrator.

 To change the password in all the boxes, using VS Code from Windows open `pwconfig.py` and change the password between the quotes.
 Then run the file to generate a new pwconfig.ini file.
+Note that the new ini file is deposited into the repo root folder, and has to be copied into the Prod folder.
 The boxes will pull the repo at 1 AM so the next day everything should keep working.